danindiana/GenesisChain/files/readme.md

-Certainly!
 Below are the example usage programs for each step, designed to be run on Ubuntu 22.04 with GNU bash, version 5.1.16(1)-release-(x86_64-pc-linux-gnu).

 ### Example Usage Programs